-The Costa Rica government awarded a 20-year commercial concession to CORIPORT S.A. to build and operate the new passengers terminal which was inaugurated in January 2012.
-With a 45% participation by Vinci Airports, CORIPORT S.A. will operate the terminal’s commercial real estate through the year 2030.
-If you would like to contact CORIPORT, you can call +506 2666-9600 or email them at firstname.lastname@example.org.
+The Costa Rica government awarded a 20-year commercial concession to CORIPORT S.A. to build and operate the new passenger terminal inaugurated in January 2012.
+With a 45% participation by Vinci Airports, CORIPORT S.A. will operate the terminal’s commercial real estate through 2030.
+If you want to contact CORIPORT, call +506 2666-9600 or email them at firstname.lastname@example.org.

 Government administrated sectors

-DIGAC: Direccion General de Aviacion Civil (DIGAC) is in charge of runway and control tower operations at the airport.
+DIGAC: Direccion General de Aviacion Civil (DIGAC) oversees the airport runway and control tower operations.
 Direct questions about landing fees, tower operating hours, and airplane parking to the DIGAC.
 Call +506 2242-8000.
-Spanish and English spoken.
+Spanish and English are spoken.

 SVA: The Servicio de Vigilancia Aerea (SVA) is the airport’s police department.
 They man checkpoints before entering the departure gates.
-Terminal and runway perimeter security are dealt with by the SVA.
+The SVA deals with terminal and runway perimeter security.
 In addition, they can make traffic stops.

 DGME: Direccion General de Migracion y Extranjeria oversees immigration control at all entry points in Costa Rica.
-Hence, it is very important that you make sure you fulfill the entry requirements before traveling to Liberia Costa Rica.
+Please ensure you fulfill the entry requirements before traveling to Liberia, Costa Rica.

 Guanacaste Airport (LIR) vs San Jose Airport (SJO)

-The two largest and busiest international airports in Costa Rica are Guanacaste Airport (LIR) and the San Jose Airport (SJO).
-And choosing which airport to fly into depends on many factors.
-But, which one is the best airport to fly into if you are traveling to Costa Rica?
-Here are a couple of recommendations based on the experienced of many travelers.
+The two largest and busiest international airports in Costa Rica are Liberia Guanacaste Airport (LIR) and San Jose Airport (SJO).
+And choosing which airport to fly to depends on many factors.
+But which is the best airport to fly to if you travel to Costa Rica?
+Here are a couple of recommendations based on the experience of many travelers.

 Guanacaste Airport Distance to the first destination